Belgian Cup

 The Belgian Cup (Coupe de Belgique; (Note: /fr/.)
 Beker van België; (Note: /nl/.)
 Belgischer Fußballpokal (Note: /de/.)) is the main knockout football competition in Belgium, run by the Royal Belgian FA.
 The competition started in 1908 with provincial selections as the "Belgian Provinces Cup".
 Starting from 1912 only actual clubs were allowed to partake.
 As of 1964, the Belgian Cup has been organised annually.
 Since the 2015–16 edition, the Belgian Cup is called the Croky Cup, for sponsorship purposes.
-The final traditionally takes place at the Heysel Stadium in Brussels.
+The final traditionally takes place at the King Baudouin Stadium in Brussels.

 The most successful cup club is Club Brugge with 12 Belgian Cups in their possession.
-The current champions are Club Brugge, having beaten rivals Anderlecht 2–1 in the 2025 final.
+The current holders are Union Saint-Gilloise, having beaten Anderlecht 3–1 after extra time in the 2026 final.
 The winners are awarded a challenge cup and qualify for the UEFA Europa League and the Belgian Supercup.

 History

 Michel Preud'homme holding the Belgian Cup after winning it with KAA Gent in 2010.